Advocacy and Development

-The CEO MFIN also is part of various think tanks and discussion forums including the RBI’s Financial Inclusion Advisory Committee, the MUDRA Board, the PSIG Think Tank and the ACCESS Assist Advisory Group.
+MFIN is also a part of various think tanks and discussion forums including the RBI’s Financial Inclusion Advisory Committee, the MUDRA Board, the PSIG Think Tank and the ACCESS Assist Advisory Group.

-The A&D Vertical woks with the Advocacy and the Credit Bureau Task Force.
+The Advocacy & Development vertical works with the Advocacy and the Credit Bureau Task Forces (TF).
 The Advocacy Task Force is responsible for engaging with the RBI, Central Government, State Governments, and other key stakeholders and decision makers.
-The Task Force holds regular dialogues with key policy makers to create a favourable operating environment for the Microfinance Industry.
-The Credit Bureau Task Force is responsible to develop the credit bureau eco system for the microfinance clients in the country.
+The Task Force holds regular dialogues with key policymakers to create a favorable operating environment for the Microfinance Industry.
+The Credit Bureau Task Force is responsible to develop the credit bureau ecosystem for the microfinance clients in the country.

 Small MFIs Task Force: In the last couple of years, while funding to the industry has grown significantly, small MFIs still face challenges in accessing funds (both debt and equity).
 In this context, MFIN has established a small MFIs task force that addresses the challenges faced by small MFIs.